Decoding the Zadok Priestly Calendar

 - Keeps the 7 day count set-apart per instructions given in Genesis

-- There are 52 Shabbats per year, which are never disturbed by a Feast Shabbat.
-This means you will never begin Sukkot on the weekly shabbat or any other feast.
-The weekly shabbats are set-apart just like the feasts.
+- There are 52 Shabbats per year, which are never disturbed by a Feast Holy Sabbath.
+This means you will never begin Sukkot on the weekly Shabbat or any other feast.
+The weekly Shabbats are set-apart just like the feasts.

 How is this calendar intercalated?